gaehlerm/SoftwareEngineering/README.md

 ### Worker class

 Worker classes are doing the hard work in your code and they are the most commonly used.
-People may say these are the only real classes.
-Worker classes have few private variables, some private functions and few public functions.
+Some people may say these are the only real classes.
+At least quite some design rules for classes apply only to worker classes.
+Worker classes have few private variables, some rather complicated private functions and few public functions.
+Worker classes are the only type of classes with private functions.
+Other classes don't have functions to hide, other classes hide only variables.

-// Is this true?
-They are the only type of class with private functions.

-This means, they are the only classes that do really complicated things that have to be hidden from the other programmers.
+This means that worker classes are the only classes that do really complicated things that have to be hidden from the other programmers.
 At the same time, worker classes are extremely dangerous.
-You can easily hide too much complexity within a single worker class such that no one will ever be able to understand it.
+You can easily hide too much complexity within a single worker class, such that no one will ever be able to understand it.
 You have to make absolutely sure that your worker classes are small and well tested.
 In fact, a worker class isn’t that different from a function where the function arguments correspond to the member variables.
 Thus, it shouldn’t have more than 3 member variables and about 100 lines of code, depending on the number of member variables and the general complexity.
 Consider also using functions instead of a worker class.
 Functions have to explicitly pass around the variables which might make the code easier to understand.

-// example

 ### Abstract Base Class

 This class type defines only the interface (shape) of a class, not its actual implementation.
 It contains only public function declarations and no variables.
 One has to write classes that inherit from this abstract base class to implement it.
-In python and other dynamically typed languages you don’t need any interfaces, unless you think it makes the code easier to understand.
+In python and other dynamically typed languages you don’t need any interfaces, but it makes the code easier to understand.
 In C++ and Java, it is very important to use interfaces in order to break the code into pieces, to reduce compile time and allow run time polymorphism.

 In python a class has to inherit from `ABC` in order to be an abstract base class.